ArjanteMarvelde/uSDR-pico/README.md

 Clone/copy the uSDR-pico code files into a subdirectory, e.g. **$PICO/uSDR-pico**
 Create the build folder: **$PICO/uSDR-pico/build**

 Before doing any building you need to adapt the file **$PICO/uSDR-pico/CMakeLists.txt**, using your favourite browser, to reflect your own directory structure.
+Also, select whether you want **stdio** to use the UART on pins 1 and 2 or the USB serial port.
+The monitor terminal is on **stdio**.
 In **$PICO/** you will find a command to start a Developer Command Prompt window.
 Within this DCP all environment settings are initialized to enable building.
 In the DCP window, chdir to the build folder and execute: **cmake -G "NMake Makefiles" ..**
 Now you have initialized the make environment, and by executing **nmake** in that same build folder, the Pi Pico loadable file **uSDR.uf2** is created.